Why natural cosmetics is cool and why synthetic cosmetics is also cool.

 That also brings us to another important point: DIY cosmetics is always essentially experimenting on yourself, because the final product doesn’t go through any dermatological testing and there’s a reason why we have regulations for cosmetic production.
 You need to trust your ingredient supplier, your recipe and you need to know your skin – I recommend patch testing everything you make to avoid allergic reactions and unwanted breakouts.

 So, why would you even make your own cosmetic products then?
-Well, it gives you complete control over the ingredients, you’ll learn a lot, it’s often cheaper in the long run and will save you some trips to the store, it produces a lot less waste and most importantly, it’s fun, at least for me.
+Well, it gives you complete control over the ingredients, you’ll learn a lot, it’s often cheaper in the long run and will save you some trips to the store, it produces a lot less waste (here are some additional tips for reducing your cosmetic waste) and most importantly, it’s fun, at least for me.
 I find that there’s a certain meditative self-care component to making your own cosmetics and it smells nice while you do it too. 🙂 Homemade products also make for great, useful gifts (my grandmother loves the calendula salve I make), although you need to be careful that you tell the recipient exactly what’s in them in case of allergies and you need to keep in mind that the shelf life of natural cosmetics is much shorter than for store bought stuff.
 You can of course easily use preservatives for natural cosmetics too and for some things you should.

 As for ingredients, I prefer using common household stuff that I have readily available (olive and coconut oil, baking soda, distilled water, aloe vera plant, chamomile, activated charcoal…).
 Obviously there are some things you will need to buy (I get my cosmetic ingredients at calendula.si and milnica.si), so check the Internet to find a local supplier, but you’ll see that you can use a lot of things straight from your kitchen.
 You also don’t need to buy lots of specialised equipment or anything – I reuse glass mason jars and small bottles, regular spoons, silicone baking moulds etc., although I do have a designated whisk and spatula for my soap making and I make sure that all glassware goes through the oven for sterilisation.
 Another general rule of thumb is that if it’s edible, it’s probably safe to use on your skin too – for example, dry flowers are often treated with pesticides and chemicals for preservation, so you don’t want that in your products.
 Cosmetic-safe flowers can be expensive because of their designation, but guess what?
 Herbs and rose buds for tea are all edible and safe and often a lot less expensive, so be creative and think outside the box.
 You can also knock yourself out with super fancy cosmetic ingredients like mango butter or avocado oil, but they can be a bit expensive and I rather like the idea of using local herbs and what I already have.